 The Next Steps Towards Compliance Outsourcing

 If your firm is interested in investment adviser or broker-dealer CCO outsourcing, Vigilant Compliance can help.
-With locations in Metro New York, Philadelphia and Metro Washington, DC, and an experienced roster of compliance professionals, Vigilant Compliance can provide you with the strategic advice you need to manage an increasingly complex regulatory environment.
+With locations in New York, Philadelphia, Boston, Dallas and Washington, D.C. and an experienced roster of compliance professionals, Vigilant Compliance can provide you with the strategic advice you need to manage an increasingly complex regulatory environment.

 Contact Vigilant Compliance to discuss your compliance needs.

 Why Your Firm Needs Adviser or Broker-Dealer CCO Outsourcing

 Regulators recognize your compliance department as playing a key role in your firm’s management structure.
 Legal and compliance requirements grow more cumbersome and complex every year.
 Failure to keep pace with the speed of reporting and rules changes means your firm is at risk for compliance failures.

 But with Vigilant, we can assist your broker-dealer or investment adviser implementing policies and procedures that ensure compliance, while also protecting the culture and growth of your firm.

 Vigilant Compliance’s talent pool of CCOs is comprised of industry leading compliance professionals.
 With an outsourced CCO, you can develop and manage new compliance policies, modify or test existing systems and procedures, provide leadership for an inexperienced compliance team, plan strategy for upcoming changes and more.
 Review our 5-Step Matrix SystemSM and choose the options that are right for your business now, or work with us on a long-term basis and ensure continuity.